 Specific Aim 1.
 To examine the associations between patient race/ethnicity and satisfaction with overall, outpatient, inpatient, and 12 domains of VA health care based on a quantitative survey.

 Specific Aim 2.
-To identify themes of satisfaction and dissatisfaction with overall, outpatient, inpatient, and 12 domains of VA health care in a diverse sample of African Americans, Hispanics, and whites based on a qualitative interview.
+To identify themes of satisfaction and dissatisfaction with overall, outpatient, inpatient, and 12 domains of VA health care in a diverse sample of Blacks, Hispanics, and Whites based on a qualitative interview.

-Specific Aim 3: To use mixed methods to examine differences in themes of satisfaction and dissatisfaction with overall, outpatient, inpatient, and 12 domains of VA health care among African Americans, Hispanics, and whites.
+Specific Aim 3: To use mixed methods to examine differences in themes of satisfaction and dissatisfaction with overall, outpatient, inpatient, and 12 domains of VA health care among Blacks, Hispanics, and Whites.

 We identified a sampling frame of potentially eligible Veterans who received outpatient care within FY12 and FY13 at each of the 25 predominately minority-serving VA medical centers (VAMCs).
 The sampling frame was stratified by race/ethnicity and gender at each of the 25 sites.
 The target sample size was 1350, i.e., 9 Veterans per stratum per site.

 Recruitment was conducted at all study sites simultaneously in 18 waves.
 During each wave, an initial mailing was sent to a stratified random sample of potential participants from the sampling frame and who were then called to confirm eligibility.
 Contact information for enrollees was sent to a University center which conducted the interviews.
 Our script asked Veterans to rate their satisfaction with their VA care on 15 domains important in the patient satisfaction literature and followed up with open-ended questions per domain.